Below find family-themed children's books I have enjoyed.

 By Cynthia Rylant

 One of my favorite authors, Cynthia Rylant, tells this story about out-of-town relatives who come for a visit over the summer.
-Do you have out-of-town relatives that travel from far away and stay at your house making for days of fun?
+Do you have relatives who travel from far away and stay at your house making for days of fun?
 Winner of several awards including a Caldecott Honor Book.
 (1985, Bradbury Press)

 Abuela